-The purpose of the MA in Professional Counseling is to equip students to become ethical practitioners who will help people across diverse populations heal emotionally and mentally using proven counseling methods with sound theological principles.
+The purpose of the Master of Arts in Professional Counseling is to equip students to become ethical practitioners who will help people across diverse populations heal emotionally and mentally using proven counseling methods with sound theological principles.
 The program is designed to provide specialized graduate training via rigorous academic courses, dynamic interaction with faculty, and structured practica and internships.